WarwickAnimeSoc/KaraLuxer/README.md

 ## TODO

-- KaraLuxer
+- Improve Duet/Style support.
-  - Duet support
+  - Change Duet mode to support combining styles into duet parts.
-  - Better cleanup/handling of downloaded files from Kara.moe
+  - Change Style filter mode to support removing only specific styles.
+- Make popup UIs (Style and Line selection) more general to avoid code repetition.
+  - Both popups are functionally the same, they could be combined into one.